 What is your church doing for its welcome ministry?
 I would love to hear from you.

-This article was originally published at ThomRainer.com on May 1, 2017.
-Thom S. Rainer serves as president and CEO of LifeWay Christian Resources.
-Among his greatest joys are his family: his wife Nellie Jo; three sons, Sam, Art, and Jess; and seven grandchildren.
-Dr. Rainer can be found on Twitter @ThomRainer and at facebook.com/Thom.S.Rainer.
+This article was originally published at ChurchAnswers.com.
+Thom S. Rainer serves as founder and CEO of Church Answers.
+Dr. Rainer publishes a daily blog and podcast at ChurchAnswers.com and can be found on Twitter @ThomRainer and at facebook.com/Thom.S.Rainer.